UniversalDependencies/docs/_fi-dep/number.md

 ---
-layout: base
+layout: entry
 title:  'number'
 shortdef : 'numerical expression'
 ---

-## `{{ page.title }}`: {{ page.shortdef }}

 Numerical expressions consisting of multiple tokens are annotated using the `number` dependency type.
 The last word of the numerical expression is the governor, and the number dependencies are chained.

 <!-- TODO Special cases of numerical expressions are discussed in Section [numberspecial](#sec-numberspecial). -->

 <!-- fname:number.pdf -->
 ~~~ sdparse